vil/H4X-Tools/readme.md

 -------------------------------------------
 -------------------------------------------
-THIS TOOL IS ONLY FOR EDUCATIONAL PURPOSES, DONT USE IT TO DO SOMETHING ILLEGAL!
+THIS TOOL IS ONLY FOR EDUCATIONAL PURPOSES, DON'T USE IT TO DO SOMETHING ILLEGAL!